GET STARTED

 1988

-Sport Administration program established.
+The Sport Administration program was established.

 1989

-By this time, the School dropped “allied professions” from its name.
+By this time, the School dropped “Allied Professions” from its name.

 2011

-The School became the "School of Education & Human Development" to better capture the idea of the wide-ranging scope of the educational and developmental activities contained within the mission of the school.
+The School became the School of Education & Human Development to better capture the wide-ranging scope of the educational and developmental activities contained within the mission of the School.

 2013